Previous

 Find out more about SWAP, including eligibility and course delivery.

-Several gateway programmes provide a supportive route to medical school if you're not ready to start a degree programme:
+Several gateway programmes provide a supportive route to medical school if you're not immediately ready to start a degree programme:

 By completing a gateway programme, you can progress confidently to an undergraduate medical degree at the same medical school.